Four different descriptions of the course design process

 The course route map will be detailed in a comprehensive Blueprint.

-The Blueprint is a detailed course description that outlines the expected execution of your course.
+The Blueprint is a detailed course description that outlines how your course is expected to be executed.

-The Blueprint will describe each topic, outlining the required student learning activities, anticipated learning outcomes, instructional activities, ICT utilization and practical exercises, among other aspects described in the learning environment.
+The Blueprint will describe each topic, outlining the required student learning activities, anticipated learning outcomes, instructional activities, ICT utilisation and practical exercises, among other aspects described in the learning environment.

-The Blueprint is designed to help you evaluate your satisfaction with the final lesson plan and the formulated teaching and learning outcomes.
+The Blueprint is designed to help you evaluate your satisfaction with the final lesson plan and the teaching and learning outcomes you have formulated.

 The main activities are: